 We began working in Indonesia in 1999.
 In 2001, we intensified cooperation with the Ministry of Law and Human Rights, and opened an office in Jakarta in 2005.

-In 2014, we established a partnership with UNICEF in Indonesia concerning a project aimed at assisting the Government of Indonesia in implementing Law no.11/2012 on juvenile justice in accordance with internationally recognised standards and practices.
+In 2014, we also became partners with UNICEF in Indonesia, through a project aimed at assisting the Government of Indonesia in implementing Law no.11/2012 on juvenile justice in accordance with internationally recognised standards and practices.

 RWI’s cooperation with UNICEF has since 2014 successfully influenced the short-term strategic direction of the Government on justice for children.
 This has resulted in quality inputs and advocacy for Government regulations, the development of an e-learning platform for integrated training, and the development and dissemination of monitoring and auditing tools specifically targeted to juveniles.